 THE SCHOOL HAS A WHOLE SCHOOL FOOD POLICY

-Acceptable snacks at break times are fresh or dried fruit and vegetables.
-We are also part of the Government’s fruit and vegetable scheme and children receive an extra piece of fruit or vegetable daily.
+We are part of the Government’s fruit and vegetable scheme and children are provided with a piece of fruit or vegetable daily.

-At any time, there are a number of children in school who have a nut allergy so we ask that you do not include nuts of any kind in your child’s snack or packed lunch.
+At any time, there are a number of children in school who have a nut allergy so we ask that you do not include nuts of any kind in your child’s packed lunch.

 Water is Cool!

 Children need access to water freely throughout the day.
 Every child is given a free water bottle when they start school and a replacement lid every year.
 These bottles should be filled with water each day – No juice or flavoured water please!

 Universal Free School Meals